 French: Greetings and farewells, numbers/calendar, objects and colours, animals and places

 A more detailed Year 4 Curriculum grid for the year, will follow below.

 - If you have any queries, please speak to us as soon as conveniently possible.
 You can contact us via our email address: firstname.lastname@example.org or email@example.com

 - A positive and mutually supportive partnership between home and school is vital in helping your child achieve to the best of their ability.
 We all want the pupils to do well academically and socially.

 Thank you for your support with your child’s learning.

-We look forward to a happy and successful Summer term.
+We look forward to a happy and successful year.